almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 of plugins available for the programming language that you are coding with and is designed in a way that you do not have to move your hands between the keyboard and mouse to navigate the application.

-As an alternative, you can use Notepad++ for coding.
+As an alternative, you can use
+<a href="https://notepad-plus-plus.org/" target="_blank">Notepad++</a>
+for coding.
 A number of developers used this before VS Code was released because it does syntax highlighting for a number of languages.

 ## Web Development